 Essentially funds represent the income of the charity and there may be restrictions on how certain types of funds raised can be used.
 For example, a donation may be received only on the understanding that it is to be used for a specified purpose.

-It is then the trustees’ responsibility to ensure that such ‘restricted’ funds are used only as intended.
+In addition, it is then the trustees’ responsibility to ensure that such ‘restricted’ funds are used only as intended.

 The effective management and control of fundraising is also an important trustee responsibility.
 A new Independent Panel with representatives from the public, fundraising professional bodies, charities, OSCR and the Scottish Government will oversee the standard for fundraising and deal with complaints about charity fundraising.